 Excellent credit scores unlock a host of benefits and affordable financing options.
 They unleash the amazing benefits of best credit cards, get you lower costs insurance premiums, and even get your lower cost cell phone plans.
+And of course, help you to reduce your financing costs when paying for college.
 Sooner or later we all need a big ticket loan and borrowers with the highest credit scores are generally secure the lowest interest loans, including private student loans.

 Since it is in your interest to have a great credit score, let’s review some ways to keep or improve your existing credit score.

 1. Review your Credit Report for Accuracy

 According to a Federal Trade Commission (FTC) report, one in five people have an error on their credit reports.
 In fact, when the FTC reviewed consumers disputing errors where the credit reporting modified the data, 13% of these consumers experienced a change in score due to their dispute.
 Can you imagine how many more people could increase their credit score by reviewing their data and disputing any errors?
 You in fact may be on those people, so get your latest credit report and check it out.
 In fact each year, you are eligible for one free credit report from each of the three nationwide credit reporting companies (Experian, TransUnion, and Equifax).
 The FTC walks consumers through the process to dispute an error on your credit report.
 It's easy to get your credit report now to get you ready for paying for college.

 If you discover that you have negative activity on your credit report that has an unfavorable effect on your credit score, then clear it up.
 For some, this means paying off debt that is in collections.
 This will help, but most often the activity will still appear on your report for a little over 7 years.
 If you are working with a collections agency, try to negotiate having it removed from your report.